varshakodi/varshakodi/README.md

 Computer Science undergraduate at BMS College of Engineering, Bengaluru, and Vice President of Protocol BMSCE, the department's official CSE club.

-I work mostly on backend and systems software — job queues, databases, APIs — with a continuing interest in applied AI and retrieval.
-Outside code: design, occasionally competitively.

 <img src="assets/divider.svg" alt="" width="100%">

 ### Projects